Hematoma: Signs and symptoms

 Some hematomas are visible under the surface of the skin (commonly called bruises) or possibly felt as masses or lumps.
 Lumps may be caused by the limitation of the blood to a sac, subcutaneous or intramuscular tissue space isolated by fascial planes.
 This is an anatomical feature that helps prevent injuries from causing massive blood loss.
 In most cases a hematoma as a sac of blood eventually dissolves; however, in some cases it may continue to grow due to blood seepage or show no change.
 If the sac of blood does not disappear, then it may need to be surgically cleaned out or repaired.

 The slow process of reabsorption of hematomas can allow the broken down blood cells and hemoglobin pigment to move in the connective tissue.
-For example, a patient who injures the base of their thumb might cause a hematoma, which will slowly move all through their finger within a week.
+For example, an injuy to the base of the thumb might cause a hematoma that moves slowly throughout the finger over the course of a week.
 Gravity is the main determinant of this process.

 Hematomas on articulations can reduce mobility of a member and present roughly the same symptoms as a fracture.

 In most cases, movement and exercise of the affected muscle is the best way to introduce the collection back into the bloodstream.